SoftHu/tos_avg/En/Yoni.md

 Start -->1775422849479730[<b>Speaker 👉 Yoni:</b>
 \n-]
 Start -->1775422849479734[<b>Speaker 👉 Yoni:</b>
-\nWant to go for a drink in the tavern later?]
+\nWant to go for a drink in the &lbrace;location.16&rbrace; later?]
 Start -->1775422849479738[<b>Speaker 👉 Yoni:</b>
 \nSo, if I get an extra Animetal ticket, would you like to come?]
 Start -->1775422849479742[<b>Speaker 👉 Yoni:</b>